bmoscon/cryptofeed/README.md

 ## Backends

-Cryptofeeds supports `backend` callbacks that will write directly to storage or other interfaces
+Cryptofeed supports `backend` callbacks that will write directly to storage or other interfaces

 Supported Backends:
 * Redis (Streams and Sorted Sets)